david-andrew/dewy-lang/src/compiler/python-tests/tasks.md

 [tasks]
 - rename .type property on AST classes to basetype or default type.
 Add a type function which does a runtime check of the type
-- make a walk_ast method, similar to the travers_tokens/full_traverse_tokens
 - make Call take a tuple, where bound args are just bind expressions